 Empowered Educator: Leadership in Motion | Educational Leadership, Principal Leadership, Teachers as Leaders

-<p>Each episode I bring you real talk, practical tools, and heart-centered leadership support designed to help you:</p>
+<p>Each episode gives you practical strategies, real-world insight, and leadership moves you can apply immediately to help you:</p>

 <p>Let’s power up your purpose and put your leadership in motion.</p>